Imoptimal/animations-by-imoptimal/readme.txt

 Added the list of resources and licenses.

 = 1.6.0 =
-Added plugins prefix to all helper functions and asset handlers/files
+Added plugins prefix to all helper functions and asset handlers/files.

+= 1.6.5 =
+Handled error if no items selected.

 == Copyright ==